TechForAAPI/HackForChange/README.md

 **Wilson Hong**	           Tech Lead at Facebook

-**Xander Wu**	           Vice Chairman of Wuhan2020 community and advisor to X-lab; mentor at Plug and Play
+**Xander Wu**	           Vice Chairman of Wuhan2020 community and advisor to X-lab; Mentor at Plug and Play

 **Xia Hong**	           Senior Data Scientist at LinkedIn